The Institute of Vocal Studies

 About us

 The Institute of Vocal Studies is a didactic unit that stemmed from the former Faculty of Vocal and Acting Studies of the Academy of Music in Poznań as a result of structural changes.
-The history of Institute is very rich – its beginnings date back to 1920 when the State Academy and School of Music was founded, its first head being Henryk Opieński.
-Five classes were established to represent the following specialties: theory of music, piano, string instruments, wind instruments, and singing.
+The history of the Institute is very rich – its beginnings date back to 1920 when the State Academy and School of Music was founded and headed by Henryk Opieński.
+Five classes were established to represent the following specialties: Theory of Music, Piano, String Instruments, Wind Instruments, and Vocal Studies.
 After hostilities ended in 1945, the Academy resumed its activities in 1947 as the State Higher School of Music.
-It comprised four units: I – Faculty of Special Theory and Composition, II – Instrumental Faculty, III – Vocal Faculty, IV – Didactic Faculty.
-The Academy has more100 years of tradition of singing, thus the Institute can boast of a long list of names of distinguished pedagogues and graduates, as well as numerous outstanding artistic and scientific achievements.
+It comprised four units: I – Faculty of Special Theory and Composition, II – Instrumental Faculty, III – Vocal Faculty, IV – Teacher Training Faculty.
+The Academy has more than 100 years of tradition of singing, thus the Institute can boast of a long list of distinguished teachers and graduates, as well as numerous outstanding artistic and academic achievements.

 The Institute includes:

 The Institute offers full-time programs of the first degree (four years) and the second degree (two years).
-The main objective of the studies is preparing the graduates for independent artistic, scientific and didactic work in the field of solo singing and musical singing.
+The main objective of the studies is to prepare the graduates for independent artistic, academic and teaching careers in solo singing and musical singing.

-Graduates are prepared to undertake work as chorister and soloist in professional vocal ensembles of opera theaters, musical theaters and philharmonics, as well as in vocal chamber ensembles.
-In individual cases, they already possess the practical and theoretical skills that enable them to create their own interpretation of a musical work and to undertake work as a singer-soloist in opera, operetta and musical theaters.
+Graduates are prepared to undertake work as choristers and soloists in professional vocal ensembles of opera theaters, musical theaters and philharmonics, as well as in vocal chamber ensembles.
+In individual cases, they already possess the practical and theoretical skills that enable them to create their own interpretation of a musical work and to undertake work as singer-soloists in opera, operetta and musical theaters.
 During the bachelor’s degree program, significant emphasis is placed on learning the basics of the art of acting, which prepares the graduates for stage work.
 Graduates may pursue artistic activity in cultural institutions and the media.
-They receive the professional title of Bachelor of Arts, which entitles them to apply for admission to the second degree program.
-Due to the specificity of the major, pedagogical subjects are not offered at this stage of education, therefore graduates of the first degree program cannot conduct pedagogical activity in music education.
+They receive the professional title of Bachelor of Arts, which entitles them to apply for admission to the second-degree program.
+Due to the specificity of the major, pedagogical subjects are not offered at this stage of education, therefore graduates of the first degree program cannot conduct teaching activity in music education.

 Graduates are fully prepared to perform as musicians, vocalists, and soloists in opera and musical theaters.
-They are characterized by a highly developed artistic personality.
+They boast highly developed artistic personalities.
 They have theoretical knowledge and practical skills in their major and their profession.
 They have thorough knowledge of the repertoire and the ability to communicate using modern information technologies.
 They are prepared to take artistic and organizational actions, to participate in teamwork and critically evaluate artistic undertakings.
-In the curriculum of the master degree studies, pedagogical subjects are offered and therefore graduates may conduct pedagogical activity in music education after having obtained pedagogical qualifications.
+The curriculum of the master degree studies offers pedagogical subjects and therefore graduates may conduct teaching activity in music education after having obtained teaching qualifications.

-The Institute of Vocal Studies – through its substantive units – conducts artistic activity and scientific research, and is the organizer of:
+The Institute of Vocal Studies, through its substantive units, conducts artistic activity and academic research, and organizes the following events:

 • National Vocal Master Classes,